Manegg Castle

-The ruins of the castle Manegg are situated on the eastern slopes of the Albis range in the canton of Zürich, near Leimbach.
+The ruins of the castle Manegg are situated on the eastern slopes of the Albis range in the canton of Zürich, near Leimbach and the residential area of Manegg.

 History

 The castle had been constructed by 1303 as Zürich was a part of the Holy Roman Empire.
 It was the family seat of the house of Manesse.

 It is unclear whether the family is named after the castle or vice versa.